frederick-vs-ja/Quuxplusone-blog/_posts/2018-05-30-reference-types-with-metadata-cause-problems.md

 and show me what it looks like; or maybe you consider `ring_span`'s flaws to be fatal (meaning that the spot in the middle is no sweeter than anywhere else on the continuum).

-Anyway, the take-home point here is: when you design a type that represents a _non-owning reference to some objects, plus some other data members_, you are signing up for a whole lot of trouble.
+Anyway, the take-home point here is: when you design a type that represents a _non-owning view of some objects, plus some other data members_, you are signing up for a whole lot of trouble.
 I recommend against it.